-Whenever working within 50ft of shaker equipment, you must wear long pants, such as coveralls or jeans, steel-toe shoes, safety glasses, hearing protection and hard hat.
+Whenever working within 30 feet of shaker equipment, you must wear long pants, such as coveralls or jeans, steel-toe shoes, safety glasses, and hearing protection.

 Proper PPE such as hard hats, safety glasses and hearing protection is available from the Chief Engineer.